-With over a thousand islands, most travellers to Croatia find it a hard time deciding which island to visit, resulting that they often skip over some of the best, including Korcula.
+With over a thousand islands, most travellers to Croatia find it a hard time deciding which island to visit, resulting in them often skipping over some of the best ones, including Korcula.

 I’m here to make sure Korcula ends up as one of the destinations in your Croatia itinerary.